Bates College Baseball at Husson (Awaiting score)

 How do I delicately tell my wife that she is fat?

-Wanderlunch, new food truck, now open in parking lot of Bangor Kmart
+Wanderlunch, new food truck, now open in parking lot of former Bangor Kmart

-In Midcoast class, yoga relieves stress for humans and shelter cats alike

 How do I delicately tell my wife that she is fat?